Greene SciOly Club

 Self-motivated students who love science, work well with others, and are willing to put in extra time to learn and work with team members after school.
 Best suited for students who thrive on competition.

-Yes, club members will be tested for current science and engineering skills as well as potential to learn.
+Yes, prospective and returning club members will be tested in September for current science and engineering skills as well as potential to learn.
 Test results will be used for event and team placement.
 Please refer to the tryouts tab for more information.

 What's Science Olympiad?

 Science Olympiad (aka SciOly) is a team-based STEM competition where teams of 15 students compete with other teams across 23 events listed below.
 There are usually 2 students per event, and each student participates in 3-4 events.

 Air Trajectory - Teams design and build device that converts the gravitational energy of the mass to air pressure or movement, which is used to launch a projectile.

 Anatomy and Physiology – Teams will be assessed on their understanding of the anatomy and physiology of cardiovascular, lymphatic and excretory systems.

 Can't Judge A Powder – Teams perform a series of tests on an unknown powder in this chemistry lab event to collect as many observations about it as possible.